schitresh/computer_science/database_system/5_normalization.md

   - BC is a candidate key since B -> A
 - Prime attributes = { A, B, C }
 - 1NF: Yes, no composite attributes
-- 2NF: No, D is dependent on A (A -> D) which is proper subset of candidate key AC
+- 2NF: No, D is dependent on A (A -> D)
+  - Where A is proper subset of candidate key AC

 ### Example 2
 - R (A, B, C, D, E) with FD = { BC -> D, AC -> BE, B -> E }